K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 ![27]
      > When checking the user management list after clicking the "Run" button, [Administrator] changes from  **Y** to **N**.
 If User Management List [Administrator] is **N** , Click  ①"Management" button then "Give Operator Authority". <br>
      > ![27-1]
-4. After clicking ①"Management" button, Click " Cancel sign in" to block CF login.
-Approve CF login by clicking "Approve Sign in" when its not approved.<br>
+4. After clicking ①"Management" button, Click " Cancel sign-in" to block CF login.
+Approve CF login by clicking "Approve Sign in" when it's not approved.<br>
 ![30]
 ![31]
 ![31-2]